-Mortality Pre-Retirement:

-Pub-2010 General Employee Mortality Tables projected with MP-2019.
+- Mortality Pre-Retirement: - Pub-2010 General Employee Mortality Tables projected with MP-2019. - Expenses: Health administrative expenses are included in the development of the per capita claims costs.
+Operating expenses are included as a component of the annual expense.

 The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study from the period July 1, 2015 to June 30, 2020.